drupal-tome/drupal-tome.github.io/README.md

 # Use

-To install the site locally, run `composer install-tome`.
+To install the site locally, run `drush tome:install`.

 Once the site is installed, run `drush runserver`.